Jackson-coder-arch/Password-Locker/ReadMe.md

+# Project Name
-# Password Locker
+Password Locker

+## Description

+This project is to enable us to to create accounts and also be able to store credentials of the user, we are to also test the application is it has errors or not.

-### By Jackson Ikonya
+By Jackson Ikonya
-1. git clone git remote add origin https://github.com/Jackson-coder-arch/Password-Locker
-2. cd password
-3. To run the app use python3.9run.py

-##
 # Setup Instructions
 1. Clone the repo:
     `git clone https://github.com/Jackson-coder-arch/Password-Locker`